maubanel/UE5-Hello-World/readme/README.md

 ##### `Step 6.`\|`SUU&G`| :small_orange_diamond: :small_blue_diamond:

 We have just commited updates the database on our local computer.
 This is great, but it is not backed up to the server yet.
 If we lose our computer we lose our project.
 We can push all these changes to the server.
-Press the **Publish Branch** button and this will then take all the changes you commited and send them to the server.
-This will also have to be done when working in ***Unreal** as it does not have the ability to **Publish** (`push`) in **editor**.
+Press the<btn>Push Origin</btn> button and this will then take all the changes you commited and send them to the server.
+This will also have to be done when working in ***Unreal** as it does not have the ability to **push**in **editor**.

 ![Push to GitHu](images/FirstPublishPush.jpg)